-Both volumes of V630 represent the work of Corbie scribes, and constitute our best copy of the so-called A/B recension of the False Decretals.
-The text of the interpolated Hispana embedded in V630 (and thus, more broadly, the A/B text of the Hispana) has an especially close relationship to our only complete copy of Pseudo-Isidore’s msot important formal source, the interpolated Hispana of Vat. lat.
+Both volumes of V630 represent the work of Corbie scribes, and constitute our best copy of the A/B recension of the False Decretals.
+The text of the interpolated Hispana embedded in V630 (and thus, more broadly, the A/B text of the Hispana) has an especially close relationship to our only complete copy of Pseudo-Isidore’s msot important formal source, the interpolated Hispana on hand in Vatican, Biblioteca Apostolica, Vat. lat.
 1341 (V1341).
 Other recensions of the False Decretals offer a slightly different Hispana text that suggests some distance from V1341.
 Like V630, V1341 was also copied at Corbie.
 As Klaus Zechiel-Eckes has shown, Pseudo-Isidore found some of his most important sources in the library at Corbie.
-The A/B recension on hand in V630, which appears to represent the Corbie text of the forgeries, therefore brings us very close to Pseudo-Isidore’s operation.
+The A/B recension in V630, which appears to represent the Corbie text of the forgeries, therefore brings us very close to Pseudo-Isidore’s operation.

-After the conciliar list, the interpolated Hispana provides an overview of provinces of the Roman empire.
-In V630, this list is also on hand.
-It breaks off at the bottom of fol.
+After the conciliar list, the fly leaves of Vat. lat.
+630 provide an overview of the twelve provinces of the Roman Empire.
+This item breaks off at the bottom of fol.
 IIv, with a list of the twelve provinces of Asia.
 See page 9.

 Fol.
 1r, for its part, has received two items.
-The first is a list of the civitates of Reims, contributed by a high medieval scribe.
+The first is a list of the civitates of Reims, contributed by an eleventh-century scribe.

-This list is an excerpt from a longer list of Gallican provinces that follows the imperial provinces in the interpolated Hispana.
+This list is an excerpt from a longer list of Gallican provinces that follows the list of imperial provinces in the interpolated Hispana.
 V630 must have once included further folios from this lost Hispana manuscript.
 These additional folios, it seems, were discarded only in the high medieval period, at which point the cities of Reims were retained in this later copy.
-The clear suggestion is that V630 was still to be found in the archiepiscopal province of Reims when this list was copied.
+The clear suggestion is that V630 was still to be found in the archiepiscopal province of Reims when these additional folios were removed and this list was copied.

 The second item to accumulate on fol.
 1r is an epistola formata purporting to have been issued by Bishop Liutad of Vence, who to my knowledge is attested nowhere else.
 This letter is known only from V630 and a later codex descriptus derived from this manuscript (Saint-Omer, Bibliothèque municipale, Ms. 189: see below).
 The letter is addressed to Archbishop Wenilo of Rouen, on behalf of Wulfad, in some year falling in the first indiction—most likely 853 (but possibly 868).
 As it seems unlikely that Wenilo took office earlier than 854, Rouen is perhaps an error for (Wenilo of) Sens.
 The letter commends Wulfad to Wenilo and requests that Wenilo advance him to higher orders.
 It must surely have been drafted in the aftermath of the Synod of Soissons in 853, the venue at which Wulfad and the other clerics ordained by Ebo during his restoration to Reims in 840/1 were deposed.